 The novel coronavirus pandemic has disrupted nearly every aspect of society around the world.
 The pandemic has resulted in the infection of millions and death of hundreds of thousands of people worldwide.
 The economic, social, and mental health impacts of the pandemic are unprecedented and have laid bare and exacerbated long standing inequalities and disparities.'
 College students will benefit from an academic course that provides scientific, humanistic, and social scientific perspectives on disease and society broadly and the coronavirus crisis in particular.
 The course will offer students empirically proven strategies for maintaining wellness, which is especially important at a moment of pervasive uncertainty, heightened anxiety, and mental health vulnerability.

-DNCE 1027 - Dance in Cultural Perception and Expression
+DNCE 1027 - Dance and Culture

 Primary Instructor